lambdaclass/concrete/ROADMAP.md

 meaning, committed once by the stage that owns it, read-only for every stage after*.
-Two axes: (1) **one reference semantics** — the interpreter IS the language's operational meaning, and the folder/backend are derived from or checked against it, so the oracle is true by construction, not by fuzzing (items
-#1, #4, #14); and (2) **facts committed once** — every semantic fact (type, cap,
-ownership, arithmetic policy, evidence class, resolved identity) is stamped once and never re-derived downstream.
-The key escalation this phase drives is from *gates that DETECT drift* to *types that FORBID it* (item #3b): shared predicates and pass-agreement gates catch disagreement after the fact, but certificate-carrying IR makes re-derivation unrepresentable.
+Two axes: (1) **one reference semantics** — the interpreter IS the language's operational meaning, and the folder/backend are derived from or checked against it, so the oracle is true by construction, not by fuzzing (`IntArith`, feature matrices, counterexample/replay gates); and (2) **facts committed once** — every semantic fact (type, cap, ownership, arithmetic policy, evidence class, resolved identity) is stamped once and never re-derived downstream.
+The key escalation this phase drives is from *gates that DETECT drift* to *types that FORBID it*: shared predicates and pass-agreement gates catch disagreement after the fact, but certificate-carrying IR makes re-derivation unrepresentable.
 That is the evidence-carrying-artifact thesis applied to the compiler's own IR.
-Do not big-bang it; stage per the doc (IntArith beachhead → first certificate type → widen one fact axis at a time), each stage shippable and retiring debt.
+Long-term architecture wins over short-term compatibility in this phase: if a clean typed/certified boundary requires broad breakage, take the breakage and land it behind gates rather than enshrine a weak bridge as permanent architecture.

 Quality bar for this phase: finishing `IntArith` alone is not "the best possible pipeline"; it is the first load-bearing semantic axis.
 The pipeline can